 Why rates are projected to rise

 At the start of the pandemic in 2020, the economy plunged into a brief, sharp recession.
-The Fed, whose job is to fight inflation and keep the economy growing, slashed its key short-term fed funds rate to near zero and ramped up its bond-buying program to revive the economy.
+The Fed, whose job is to fight inflation and keep the economy growing, slashed its key short-term fed funds rate to near zero and ramped up its bond-buying program to stimulate growth to revive the economy.

 A win for income-starved savers

 Though the Fed’s stimulus was successful in helping bring the economy back from the brink after the 2020 COVID-19 shutdown, it punished savers, especially retirees who rely on safe, steady income.
 Money stashed in money market funds, for example, currently pays just 0.63 percent interest, and a 12-month certificate of deposit, or CD, yields just 0.27 percent, according to the latest data from Bankrate.com.

 “Let’s face it: Low yields have been great for people who want to borrow, but low interest rates have been pretty painful for savers,” says Warren Pierson, managing director and co-chief investment officer at money management firm Baird Advisors.

 Some of the pain that savers have suffered will subside as the Fed pushes rates higher.
 “Retirees tend to benefit when rates move up,” says Gary Schlossberg, global strategist for Wells Fargo Investment Institute.